The #OrboZone is your exclusive destination to "experience the innovation" of technology like never before

-Check recognition & fraud detection are the most important components in today's check processing and omni-channel capture.
+Check recognition is the most important component in today's check processing and omni-channel capture.
 Learn how OrboAnywhere using OrbNet AI technology reduces costs and mitigates risk for any check image capture workflow.

 In this healthcare-focused blog publication, we cover payment and remittance topics affected by electronification, provider receivables, COVID-19, denials management, and various payer reimbursement topics